Chapter 23: Papyrus and Poetry

 No one said anything.

 She ran her fingers through the folds of the scarf and lowered her voice.
-“I had stopped at our sidewalk cafe for a glass of wine to calm myself, thinking that I would not stay long but…”
+“I had stopped at the cafe for a glass of wine, thinking that I would not stay long but…”

-“I turned around, worried that I might have torn it, and saw it was actually someone in the shadows.
+“I turned around, worried that I might have torn it, and saw someone in the shadows.
 I screamed.
 Marcella ran outside.
 We looked around with our phone lights — nothing.”

 Alex put his hand over hers.
 “Callie then called me and I came home.
-If anything ever happened to you, honey, I would kill.
-Maybe you just imagined it.”
+If anything ever happened to you, honey, I would kill.”

-He imagined holding a knife edge to Sichet’s throat, blood spurting out.
-No longer a swift teenager, he would have to be fitter to ever be a competent assassin again.
+He imagined holding a knife’s edge to Sichet’s throat, blood spurting out.
+But he was no longer a swift teenager and would never be a competent assassin again.

-Or, as his bosses did decades ago, the work could be outsourced to someone young and hungry, never again to be true for him.
+Or as his bosses did decades ago, the work could be outsourced to someone young and hungry.

-Was that such a bad thing: to be older, to no longer be hard and cold, now to feel, to touch, to cry, to be weak, to break open…and to see through the cracks: the infinite?
+Was it such a bad thing for him: to now be older, no longer be hard and cold, now to feel, to touch, to cry, to be weak, to break open…and to see through the cracks: the infinite?

 He sighed, Callie style.
 She gave him an odd look.

 “How about them Cubs?”
-Marion looked up at the large screen.
-The start of the baseball season was a cheerful change of subject.
+Alex looked up at the large screen, his worried frown fading.
+The start of the baseball season was a cheerful change of topic.